AdamXweb/DockerDance/README.md

 ## License

-docker management is released under the MIT license.
+Docker Dance is released under the MIT license.